-Sample company is using the IPS Suspicious Activity Monitoring feature which generates a lot of security events.
+Sample Company uses the IPS Suspicious Activity Monitoring feature, which generates a high volume of security events.
 They decide to create an AWS S3 bucket to store all the event data, which they can then integrate with their SIEM solution.
-Sample company enables Events Integration and adds the S3 bucket as an integration to their Cato account so that all the IPS events area automatically uploaded to the S3 bucket.
+Sample Company enables Events Integration and adds the S3 bucket as an integration to their Cato account so that all IPS events are automatically uploaded to the S3 bucket.

 Note